skwerlman/ccsquish/README.md

 ## make_squishy

 Squish includes a small utility which aims to help with converting a project to use Squish.
-Pass it a list of files and it will scan those files looking for calls to require().
+Pass it a list of files and it will scan those files looking for calls to os.loadAPI().
 It will then attempt to resolve the module names to files relative to the directory of the first filename passed to make_squishy.

 It generates a 'squishy.new' file in the current directory.
 Modify accordingly and rename to just 'squishy'.